ssadler/libcryptoconditions/README.md

 ## Status

 JSON interface may not be particularly safe.

-The rest is pretty good now.
+## Testing

+After building:

+`make test`

 ## Embedding